How We Chose the Best Liveaboard Catamaran

 Sunnyside crew inspecting the main sail on a Leopard 38

-WHAT WORKED FOR US: There will always be things that need to be fixed when you buy a boat.
-We found a catamaran that needed minor repairs, but was overall ready to set sail.
+WHAT WORKED FOR US: There will always be things that need to be fixed when you buy a boat, even a new catamaran.
+We found a pre-owned catamaran that needed minor repairs but was overall ready to set sail.

 3. What Systems Do You Need Onboard?

 At first, we found ourselves looking for a catamaran with all the systems (we thought) we needed.
-Insert watermaker, generator, A/C, etc., here.
+Insert watermaker, generator, air conditioning, etc., here.

 There is a wide range of what is said you “need” on a boat.
 Every sailor is different.
 Some people live without refrigeration; some consider a washing machine essential.